Unequaled expertise, respect, achievement

 EXECUTIVE DIRECTOR FRED TIMPNER

-Union Executive Directors oversee their labor staff and day-to-day operations, but Executive Director Fred Timpner leads MAFF Labor Relations Specialists by example, also taking a seat at the bargaining table.
-The former President of Southfield Police Officers’ Association (SPOA) has over five decades of experience as a law enforcement labor leader, staying fully immersed in the ever changing labor relations field.
-Within a year of joining Southfield PD in 1971, he was chosen as Shift Steward for SPOA.
-Soon after, he was elected Vice President and then President of the 100-member group.
-Prepared with his considerable labor relations studies and noteworthy leadership qualities, he began his new career as a full-time union service professional just a few years into the modern era of the law enforcement movement.
+MAFF Executive Director Fred Timpner has over five decades of experience as a law enforcement labor leader.
+The former President of Southfield Police Officers’ Association (SPOA) not only oversees the day-to-day operations of MAFF, MAP and MAPE, but also takes a seat at the bargaining table remaining fully immersed in the ever changing labor relations field.
+Within a year of joining Southfield Police Department in 1971, he was chosen as a Shift Steward and soon after, elected Vice President and then President of the 100-member group.
+Prepared with his considerable labor relations studies and obvious leadership qualities in the field, he began his new career as a full-time union service professional just a few years into the modern era of the law enforcement movement.
 Timpner rapidly demonstrated his talents in labor relations, earning a reputation as an expert in contract negotiations, grievances and grievance arbitrations.
 He negotiated two “breakthrough” collective bargaining agreements: In Sterling Heights, he brought base wages to over $92,000 per year – a first for Michigan Officers.
-Years prior, he smashed the $30,000 a year barrier.
+Years prior, he smashed the $30,000 a year barrier in the state.
 He is one of a select few professionals experienced in presenting Act 312 arbitration cases.
-Timpner has a Bachelor of Science from Michigan State University and a Master’s degree from University of Detroit.
-His credentials are such that the former student of the discipline has been called upon to teach college courses in the labor relations field.
+Timpner earned a Bachelor of Science from Michigan State University and a Master’s degree from University of Detroit.
+With his excellent credentials, Timpner has been called upon to teach college courses in the labor relations field.

-Jerald James has represented City of Detroit EMS workers for over two decades.
-He began his career as a licensed paramedic/EMT in 1989 and was hired by the City of Detroit in 1991.
-His union career track began in 1995 as Union Steward with International Union of Operating Engineers (IUOE).
-He served as EMS Officers Association (EMSOA) Local President from 1998-2003.
-In 2003, he was promoted to Lieutenant, and several years later Captain.
-He was promoted to EMS Superintendent in 2010, the highest position in the organization, where he remained until 2014, when he became a Captain and President of EMSOA again, this time a unit of MAFF.
-After 25 years of public service, he retired in 2016 and was subsequently hired full time by MAFF.
-James made history, leading the way to the largest settlement with the City of Detroit EMS, a $220,000 pay increase for newly hired Paramedics.
-In fact, he’s been instrumental in recovering over $400,000 in lost wages and benefits for members.
-From Employee to high-ranking administrator, he has unique insight into contract negotiations and enforcement, grievances and grievance arbitrations, mediation, employee rights, the Michigan Public Employee Relations Act, and the National Labor Relations Act.
+MAFF Director Jerald James has represented public sector workers for over two decades serving paramedics and emergency medical technicians (EMT's) for the City of Detroit Emergency Medical Services.
+He's been committed to public service since graduating high school in 1988, becoming a licensed Paramedic/EMT in 1989 and was hired by the City of Detroit in 1991.
+His union career track began in 1995 as Union Steward with International Union of Operating Engineers (IUOE) for 8 years.
+He became EMS Officers Association (EMSOA) Local President in 2003, after being promoted to Lieutenant, and several years later Captain.
+He was promoted to EMS Superintendent in 2010, the highest position in the organization, where he remained until 2014, when he voluntarily stepped down to his prior position of Captain while taking on the duties of President of EMSOA again.
+James was instrumental in affiliating the local association with MAFF.
+After 25 years of dedicated public service, he retired in 2016 and was subsequently hired full time by MAFF/MAP/MAPE, representing over 25 bargaining units comprised of public and private sector employees.
+He made history, leading the way to the largest settlement with the City of Detroit EMS, a $220,000 pay increase for newly hired Paramedics.
+In fact, James been instrumental in recovering over $400,000 in lost wages and benefits for members.
+From Employee to supervisor to high-ranking administrator, he has unique insight into contract negotiations and enforcement, grievances and grievance arbitrations, mediation, employee rights, the Michigan Public Employee Relations Act, and the National Labor Relations Act.
 He’s worked with or across the table from some of the largest labor unions in Southeast Michigan and served on both sides of the table bargaining during the City of Detroit Bankruptcy.
 James graduated from Eastern Michigan University Fire Staff and Command Academy.

 LABOR RELATIONS SPECIALIST GREGG ALLEN